-- 1. In plenary, ask someone in the group to give a definition of sex vs gender, and come to agreement on a definition that identifies gender as a social construct, and sex as a biological trait at birth.
+- 1. In plenary, ask someone in the group to give a definition of sex versus gender.
+Guide the group to agreement on a definition that identifies gender as a social construct and sex as a biological trait at birth.
 Write this down. - 2.
 Ask for a volunteer to give a definition of gender norms.
-This should identify norms as roles or behaviors that society 'expects' people to follow, in line with their biological sex. - If needed, you can refer to the definitions provided in Key Messages above. - 3.
-Display your prepared list of gender norms and ask the group to confirm if they agree that these are representative of gender norms in their society.
+This should identify norms as roles or behaviors that society "expects" people to follow, in line with their biological sex.
+If needed, you can refer to the definitions provided in the key messages above. - 3.
+Display your prepared list of gender norms and ask the group whether they agree that these are representative of gender norms in their society.
 Discuss and make additions or edits as needed.
-You might show the group Figure 7 to see if contains any additional gender norms they want to add to the list. - 4.
-Explain that the group will now focus on society's female gender norms and will check to see if the same norms apply to women with disabilities.
-Focus on maternal traits, marriage, attractiveness.
-The group should agree that many do not apply in the same way.

-A Note: this is, by nature, an uncomfortable conversation.
+You might show the group slide you prepared of Figure 6 to see if contains any additional gender norms they want to add to the list.

+- 4. Explain that the group will now focus on society's female gender norms and will check to see if the same norms apply to women with disabilities.
+Focus on maternal traits, marriage and attractiveness.
+The group should agree that many do not apply in the same way. - Note: this is, by nature, an uncomfortable conversation.
 Remind participants that they are answering from the point of view of society's expectations-this is not about their personal views or about individuals.
-Bring your OPD facilitator into the discussion regularly and invite them to steer the group and provide their perspective to help you make this point.

-- Ask the group what effect it may have on women living with dis-5. abilities, not to be seen as sexual beings, or as potential wives or mothers.
-How does this affect our attitude to their SRH rights?
-The group should agree that this can mean they and their needs may be overlooked. - In plenary or small groups (recommended to use breakout rooms if online), participants will now discuss two questions.
-If breaking out, explain these clearly in advance and share on flipchart or in the chat. - Looking at the original list of gender norms, what are the potential negative SRH consequences of these expectations of women? (note: Do not focus on disability for this part) - Now consider: are these negatives impacts worse, better or the same for women living with disabilities?
-In what way? - Feedback to the plenary to discuss observations 7. - Share the image in Figure 6 and ask the group to reflect on it in relation to the task. - Summarize the discussion, keeping in mind the key messages, linking them to what participants have shared during the session. - Gender norms reinforce gender inequalities, and this has a negative impact on women's SRH; examples of this include: judgment and stigma, lack of autonomy and decision-making power around sex, contraception and pregnancy, and SGBV.
-For women with disabilities, the negative impact on SRH is often greater, not the same.
-This is the compounding effect of the intersectionality of gender and disability.
+Bring your OPD facilitator into the discussion regularly and invite them to steer the group and provide their perspective to help you make this point. - 5.
+Ask the group what effect it may have on women living with disabilities not to be seen as sexual beings, or as potential wives or mothers.
+How does this affect attitudes toward their sexual and reproductive health rights?
+The group should agree that this can mean women with disabilities and their needs may be overlooked. - 6.
+In plenary or in small groups in breakout rooms participants will now discuss the following two questions.
+Explain these clearly in advance and share them in the chat in the chat. - Looking at the original list of gender norms, what are the potential negative sexual and reproductive health consequences of these expectations of women?
+(Note: Do not focus on disability for this part.) - Now consider: Are these negative impacts worse, better or the same for women living with disabilities?
+In what ways? - 7.
+If participants are in small groups, have them return to the plenary to discuss observations. - 8.
+Share the slide you prepared of Figure 7 and ask the group to reflect on it in relation to the task. - 9.
+Summarize the discussion and as much as possible succinctly link key messages to comments that came up during the exercise.